robmarkcole/HASS-Deepstack-object/README.md

 - `centroid` : the centre point of the object
 - `saved_file` : the path to the saved annotated image, which is the timestamped file if `save_timestamped_file` is True, or the default saved image if False

-An example automation using the `deepstack.object_detected` event is given below:
+An example automation using the `codeproject_ai.object_detected` event is given below:

 ```yaml
 - action: